jbcpollak/configurable_box/README.md

 ## Adjustable Settings

-* External width, length, and height of both base and lid.
+* Internal width, length, and height of both base and lid.
 * Outer wall thickness
 * Height of the lip (aka "overlap") and ratio of lip to wall thickness
 * Radius of the curved edges